 - Join a Professional Organization

+Is energy a good career path?
 A professional association comprises people who work in a specific industry or profession and is often open to those who want to work in that field.
 Professional associations provide valuable services to their members, such as networking and job search opportunities.
 For example, the American Solar Energy Society is a non-profit that promotes renewable energy, provides resources to the renewable energy community, and organizes events such as webinars and an annual conference that attracts crucial industry professionals and advocates.
 Consider joining an association to gain helpful industry knowledge and improve your job prospects.

 - Acquire Credentials